elasfaromar/elasfaromar/README.md

-- 👋 Hi, I’m @omar-egy.
+- 👋 Hi, I’m @elasfaromar.
 My name is Omar!
 - 👀 I’m interested in programming.
 I also like watching soccer, basketball, and F1.
 - 🌱 I’m currently enrolled at Carleton University, majoring in Computer Science and minoring in Statistics.
-I am currently in the process of learning Python, HTML, CSS, C#, and JavaScript.
+I am currently in the process of learning Python, Java, C and JavaScript.
 I am also increasing my knowledge in Java by implementing data structures into my projects.
-- 💞️ I’m looking to collaborate on any projects in the following languages: Java, Python, HTML, C#, CSS, and JavaScript
+- 💞️ I’m looking to collaborate on any projects in the following languages: Java, Python, and C
 - 📫 You can reach me via email: omarelasfaregy17@gmail.com or instagram: @onaromara

 <!---